githubNP1/Twenty-One/README.md

 - A natural pays 1.5 times the player's bet
 - Player can only split once
-- Player can split any pair
+- Player can split cards of the same type, not value

 - Player can only double on first move if first 2 cards add to 9, 10 or 11
 - Ace counts as 1 or 11